diegomezg/final-devops-project/documentation/infrastructure/infra-pipeline.md

 The plan will be shown again.
 The provisioning process will last more than 10 minutes.
 At the beginning of this process, the plan will be saved on the Azure storage created previously, and the file marked as 'locked', so anybody else using the same plan will be prevented to do changes to infrastructure until you finish.

+The last step before your first pipeline RUN is to create some Azure Pipelines variables, from the last pipeline you must have a Service Principal credentials just as:
+* TENANT_ID
+This is the Service Principal tenant.
+* TF_VAR_client_id
+This is the Service Principal app id.
+* TF_VAR_SUBSCRIPTION_ID
+This is your subscription id.
+* TF_VAR_client_secret
+This is the Service Principal password.
+>*Note: This variables must be marked as SECRETS to hide values from other users*

 # **You will now have on your Azure account:**

 - An storage account, that holds the rest of the resources